davrec72/clang-meta/README.md

 work is adapted from Andrew Sutton's original reflection/metaclasses repository:
 	https://github.com/asutton/clang.
 Many thanks to him for sharing his excellent work; without it these additional contributions would not have been possible.
+Please also check out his newer work (https://gitlab.com/lock3/clang) for an alternate implementation along these lines.

 ## Discussion